 other potted plants.
 If you notice your

 plants are starting to wobble in their pots and the tips of the frangipani are starting to really taper to to very small tips then the roots might be getter devoured by these little pests.
-They usually enter the pot from the soil/grass through the drain holes after rain when the pot is sitting on the grass or garden bed rather that concrete.
-These grubs are voracious feeders and really damage potted frangipani plants and prevent the plants from feeding properly and growing in a healthy and vigorous manor.
+The adult beetles lay their eggs in the loose soil or bark.
+Once hatched, these grubs feed voraciously on the plants roots, damaging potted frangipani plants and prevent the plants from feeding properly and growing in a healthy and vigorous manor.

 Possums are opportunists when it

 bite branches that are newer, softer

 growth and generally will only eat what they can reach from the safety of a nearby fence or roof.
 This usually occurs in winter when theres not a lot of their normal food available.
 Leaves are occasionally eaten in spring & autumn but they don't really like the taste of them and only tend to go for them if they haven't tried them before.